MasudMiti/Bangladesh-two/readmes.md

 ## Requirements (50)

-### 1. Banner Section

-- A visually appealing banner with:
-  - **Background Color**: Creates contrast and grabs user attention.
-  - **Heading and Text**: Positioned on the left to highlight key information.
-  - **Image**: Placed on the right to complement the content.
-  - **Alignment**: Proper use of margin and padding ensures all elements align as Figma.

----

 ### 2. The Vision of Future

 - A section that presents three cards in a row with the following features: